webtions/i-recommend-this/readme.txt

 == Changelog ==

+= 2.4.1
+* Fixed undefined index error.

 = 2.4.0
 * Added filter dot_irt_before_count to be able to allow custom content or icons before the count.

 = 2.3.0